Squarespace is one of the most popular website builders in the market and is used by thousands of creators to build their online presence.

 So, you can't just create and sell your online course but you can also build a website, run your blog, build marketing funnels, create webinars and even do email marketing.

 Even in terms of course creation, Kajabi is the most feature-rich platform out there.
-Apart from all the essential features, it offers some powerful tools like Course Player Themes, Community, Assessments, Content Locking, etc. which will help you deliver a great learning experience.
+Apart from all the essential features, it offers some powerful tools like Course Player Themes, Mobile App, Community, Assessments, Content Locking, etc. which will help you deliver a great learning experience.

 However, one area where Kajabi has a massive lead over its competitors is sales and marketing tools.
 Some of its features — Sales Pipeline Builder and Automations are game-changers and no other course platform offers anything similar at this point.